-- Basic provision
+I. Basic provision

-- These general business conditions (hereinafter referred to as “business conditions") are in accordance with the provisions of Act no. 40/1964 Coll.
-Civil Code as amended (hereinafter referred to as the "Civil Code"), Act no. 250/2007 Coll. on consumer protection and on the amendment of the Act of the Slovak National Council no. 372/1990 Coll. on offenses as amended (hereinafter referred to as the "Consumer Protection Act"), Act no. 102/2014 Coll. on consumer protection in the sale of goods or provision of services on the basis of a distance contract or a contract concluded outside the seller's premises and amending certain laws (hereinafter referred to as the “Distance Consumer Protection Act")
+1. These general terms and conditions (hereinafter referred to as "terms and conditions") are in accordance with the provisions of Act no. 40/1964 Coll.
+The Civil Code as amended (hereinafter referred to as the "Civil Code"), Act no. 250/2007 Coll. on consumer protection and on the amendment of Act of the Slovak National Council no. 372/1990 Coll. on offenses as amended (hereinafter referred to as the "Consumer Protection Act"), Act No. 102/2014 Coll. on consumer protection when selling goods or providing services on the basis of a contract concluded at a distance or a contract concluded outside the seller's premises and on the amendment of certain laws (hereinafter referred to as the "Consumer Protection in Distance Selling Act")

-- These terms and conditions govern the mutual rights and obligations between the seller and the natural person who enters into the purchase contract (hereinafter “buyer") through a web interface located on the website available at www.smoothiejet.eu (hereinafter “online store”).
+2. These terms and conditions govern the mutual rights and obligations between the seller and the natural person who concludes the purchase contract (hereinafter referred to as the "buyer") through the web interface located on the website available at the internet address www.smoothiejet.sk.

-- The provisions of the terms and conditions are an integral part of the purchase contract.
+3. The provisions of the terms and conditions are an integral part of the purchase contract.
 Different arrangements in the purchase contract take precedence over the provisions of these terms and conditions.

 II.
 Information about goods and prices

 III.
-Order and conclusion of the purchase contract
+Order and conclusion of purchase contract

-- The buyer orders the goods in the following ways:
+2. The buyer orders the goods in the following ways:

 - by filling out the order form without registration.

 3. When placing an order, the buyer selects the goods, the number of goods, the method of payment and delivery.